microsoft/industry/healthcare/solutions/powerPlatform/readme.md

 ## Observability and logging

-Observability and auditing is key for the environments, the various application components into the environments, as well as the Dataverse platform.
+Observability and auditing is key for the environments, the various application components deployed in the environments, as well as the Dataverse platform.
 Additional integration and end-to-end view will rely on Microsoft 365 Security and Compliance Center, and Azure Active Directory.
-For most of the services in Power PLatform, organizations who are using Azure can integrate with Azure Monitor (Application Insights and Log Analytics) for long-term retention and further analysis.
+For most of the services in Power Platform, organizations who are using Azure can integrate with Azure Monitor (Application Insights and Log Analytics) for long-term retention and further analysis.

 ### Design considerations

 * Auditing for Environments is default set to off and cannot be enabled on Environments during provisioning.
 To enable auditing you must explicitly opt-in within the Environment settings once it has been created.
 *

 ### Design recommendations